Deborah Persaud

 Deborah Persaud (born 23 August 1960) is a Guyanese-born American virologist who primarily works on HIV/AIDS at Johns Hopkins Children's Center.

 Biography

-Persaud was born on 23 August 1960 in Port Mourant, East Berbice-Corentyne, Guyana.
+Persaud was born on 23 August 1960 in Port Mourant, East Berbice-Corentyne, Guyana to an Indo-Guyanese family.
 At age 16 she moved to Brooklyn.
 Persaud attended the New York University School of Medicine after receiving her undergraduate degree from York College CUNY.
 She also earned a master's degree at the New York University School of Medicine.
 She started residency at the Babies Hospital of New York and finished her chief residency at the same hospital.
 Persaud later was a fellow at the New York University School of Medicine.
 She began her academic career as an assistant professor of pediatrics at the Johns Hopkins University School of Medicine from 1997 to 2004.
 In 2005, Persaud became an associate professor of pediatrics at the Johns Hopkins University School of Medicine.